FFmpeg/FFV1/ffv1.md

 - Version 2 of FFV1 only existed in experimental form and is not described by this document, but is available as a LyX file at <https://github.com/FFmpeg/FFV1/blob/8ad772b6d61c3dd8b0171979a2cd9f11924d5532/ffv1.lyx>.{V3}

-- Version 3 of FFV1 adds several features such as increased description of the characteristics of the encoding images and embedded CRC data to support fixity verification of the encoding.
+- Version 3 of FFV1 adds several features such as increased description of the characteristics of the encoding images and embedded Cyclic Redundancy Check (CRC) data to support fixity verification of the encoding.
 Version 3 has been flagged as stable on August 17, 2013 [@?FFV1_V3].{V3}

 This document defines a version 4 of FFV1.
 Prior versions of FFV1 are defined within [@?I-D.ietf-cellar-ffv1].{V4}